UWM-Libraries/GeoDiscovery-Utils/agslMetadata/README.md

-# agslMetadata
+# geometadataedit

-A package for working with AGSL Geospatial Metadata.
+A package for working with Geospatial Metadata using arcpy, pathlib, xml.etree, and python-dotenv.

+## modules

+The package includes the following modules:

+1. updatemetadata.py
+1. batchingest.py
+1. movedatasets.py
+1. tests.py